Brookeruu/word-definer/README.md

 * Open in browser of your choice

 ##### Known Bugs
- * Definition output displays as an array
- * index[0] of definition array is 'nil'
  * No restriction to what letters/numbers/characters can be input

 ##### Technologies Used